-American Prairie Reserve recently completed two land purchases that connect to the existing Antelope Creek region.
+American Prairie recently completed two land purchases that connect to the existing Antelope Creek region.
 The Antelope Creek additions extend a stunning viewshed that spans rolling hills and streams to the heights of the Little Rocky Mountains.
 The two parcels have a combined total of 302 deeded acres and are the 16th and 17th acquisitions since the organization bought its first land in 2004.
-The Reserve now spans 305,342 acres of deeded and leased lands.
+American Prairie now spans 305,342 acres of deeded and leased lands.

 As part of Montana's sage grouse core area, the parcels also serve an important role for a species on the brink.
 Come winter, the land will also show signs of mule deer and pronghorn that traverse the region on their seasonal treks for food and shelter.